jackalcooper/bucklescript-tea-brunch-skeleton/README.md

-# Brunch + Babel/ES6
+# Brunch + bucklescript-tea + Babel/ES6

-This is a modern JS skeleton for [Brunch](http://brunch.io).
+This is a brunch skeleton for [bucklescript-tea](https://github.com/OvermindDL1/bucklescript-tea).

 ## Installation

-Clone this repo manually or use `brunch new dir -s es6`
+Clone this repo manually or use `brunch new dir -s bs-tea`

 ## Getting started